The Discrete and Continuum Broken Line Process: Acknowledgments

 \section{Acknowledgments}

 We thank V.~Beffara and A.~Ramírez for fruitful discussions.
 L.~T.~Rolla thanks the hospitality of PUC-Chile.
-This work had financial support from CNPq grants 302796/2002-9 and 141114/2004-5, FAPERJ, FAPESP grant 07/58470-1, and FSM-Paris.
+This work had financial support from CNPq grants 302796/2002-9, 141114/2004-5, 302221/2008-5, and 485071/2006-1, FAPERJ s.n., FAPERJ grant E-26/100.626/2007 APQ1, FAPESP grant 07/58470-1, FSM-Paris, and the Lithuanian State Science and Studies Foundation grant T-70/09.